Investigating Long-term Training for Remote Sensing Object Detection: Related work

+Unlike natural scene images in datasets such as ImageNet, remote sensing images often exhibit distinct domain characteristics, including small object sizes, low contrast, and degradation caused by atmospheric or sensor-related conditions such as haze, fog, and rain.
+These factors substantially hinder detection accuracy, making image enhancement and restoration critical pre-processing steps.

+Nevertheless, even with enhanced input quality, domain-specific fine-tuning remains essential, as feature backbones pre-trained on natural image datasets still require adaptation to effectively capture the unique spatial and spectral characteristics of remote sensing scenes.

-\IEEEPARstart{W}{ith} the advancement of geo-spatial and deep learning technologies, remote sensing object detection has seen astonishing progress in recent years.
-Modern deep learning architectures, like convolutional neural networks or transformers, have greatly improved object detection in Earth observation.
-These models usually include a feature backbone to extract key features for downstream tasks from the raw input images.
+Modern deep learning-based object detectors usually include a feature backbone to extract key features for downstream tasks from the raw input images.
 For object detection on natural scenes, it becomes a de facto standard to initialize the backbone with pretraining on ImageNet \cite{deng2009imagenet} over the years, as it is one of the largest databases in visual object recognition, enabling models to learn a broad spectrum of features such as edges, textures, and shapes.
 Interestingly, the same research trend to use ImageNet pre-trained weights for the backbone has been observed in the remote sensing community for the following reasons. (i) Aerial and satellite imagery datasets often face challenges including limited diversity and scale due to geopolitical reasons, security concerns, and cost issues.
-For example, Wang et al. \cite{wang2022empirical} discovered the inefficiency of solely leveraging remote sensing images for detection and segmentation tasks. (ii) Furthermore, there exists an implicit consensus that though remote sensing imagery and natural scene images have different characteristics, they may still share some common visual patterns.
+For example, Wang et al. \cite{wang2022empirical} discovered the inefficiency of solely leveraging remote sensing images for detection and segmentation tasks. (ii) There exists an implicit consensus that though remote sensing imagery and natural scene images have different characteristics, they may still share some common visual patterns. (iii) ImageNet pre-trained weights are readily accessible through various deep learning frameworks online available.